Principal Partners

 Women’s Six Nations 2024 (23 March-27 April)

-The tournament showcased some exhilarating rugby action as Wales, Italy, Scotland and Ireland all competed for a place at Women’s Rugby World Cup 2025, with all four in the top 10 of the World Rugby Women’s Ranking powered by Capgemini at the start of the tournament.
-With France and defending champions England already qualified for RWC 2025, the next best placed team, Ireland went on to secure the European spot at the showpiece event.
+The tournament showcased some exhilarating rugby action as Wales, Italy, Scotland and Ireland all competed for a place at Women’s Rugby World Cup 2025, with all four in the top 10 of the World Rugby Women’s Rankings at the start of the tournament.
+With France and defending champions England already qualified for Women's RWC 2025, the next best placed team, Ireland went on to secure the European spot at the showpiece event.

-USA ended the series on a winning note after a stunning second-half performance in Melbourne against the Wallaroos boosted their qualification hopes for Women’s Rugby World Cup 2025.
-Australia's final fixture saw them go up against the Black Ferns who were on top form with a 11 try spectacle that handed them the victory and awarded the Women's Rugby World Cup spot to USA.
+USA ended on a winning note after a stunning second-half performance in Melbourne against the Wallaroos boosted their qualification hopes for Women’s Rugby World Cup 2025.
+Australia's final fixture saw them go up against the Black Ferns who were on top form with an 11-try spectacle that handed them the victory and awarded the Women's Rugby World Cup spot to USA.

 Rugby Africa Women’s Cup 2024 (May)